 Why’s this important?
 In the case of a bad SHTF event, we may not eat fresh meat and vegetables like we do today.
 Here in Michigan, our garden only provides fresh veggies for part of the year.

-Stored meat and vegetables in our prepper pantries are generally a little reduced in vitamins and minerals.
+Stored meat and vegetables in our prepper pantries are generally slightly reduced in vitamins and minerals.
 A little supplementation seems prudent here.
 You don’t want to experience something like a Vitamin C Deficiency/scurvy in the best of times, much less in the middle of a SHTF event.

 We may not have access to refrigeration or even electricity.
 Is that likely?
 It doesn’t matter.
-We’re not going to risk it for such a low-cost investment – one that we’re using daily anyway.
+We won’t risk it for such a low-cost investment – one that we’re using daily anyway.
 It’s really a no-brainer.

 In a way, the non-food preps we need to store in our pantry can be a little harder to gauge.
 To make things easier for me to track, I jot down items on a calendar whenever I break out something like a can of Lysol, paper plates, or TP.